 Wayde has hundreds of trees: Satsuma, Red and White Navels, Blood Oranges, Hamlins, Valencias and Red and White Grapefruit and a few Dancy tangerines, all pollinated by bees that are kept on the property.
 He uses a drip system to water which is a key component of his environmental stewardship of the land.
 He does not use any systemic pest control products and follows the Organic Materials Review Institute (OMRI) recommendations for treating his plants.
 ORMI has developed a long list of approved organic products for use in the USA which growers can access on the web.

 During the season, fall and winter, Wayde and Marc bring their produce to area farmers markets.
+The Produce Barn is a part in the Farm to School program.
 Look for Wayde’s Blood Oranges just in time for Christmas.